The Harvey Norman All Stars is a showcase event promoting Indigenous and Maori cultures in a week-long festival at a selected venue in Australia.

 A women's game was first played in 2011 between the Indigenous All Stars and an All Stars side made up of Australian Jillaroos representatives and other rising talent.

-In 2019, a change in the format was introduced across the men's and women's matches with the Māori Kiwis and Māori Ferns formed, replacing the NRL and All Stars sides.
+A change in the format was introduced across the men's and women's matches with the Māori Kiwis and Māori Ferns formed in 2019, replacing the NRL and All Stars sides.

-The Māori Ferns defeated the Indigenous All Stars women's side 8-4 at AAMI Park in 2019 before the Indigenous All Stars fought back in 2020 with a 10-4 victory.
+The Māori Ferns defeated the Indigenous All Stars women's side 8-4 at AAMI Park in 2019 before the Indigenous All Stars fought back with a 10-4 victory in 2020.

 The winning team receives the Fanning-Murphy trophy each year, in honour of former Indigenous player Katrina Fanning and Jillaroos legend Karyn Murphy.